IBM/online_order_processing_during_pandemics/README.md

-# Use Watson Assistant to automate online order processing during pandemics
+# Online order processing during pandemics

 How do we keep people from hoarding essential items during a pandemic and a lockdown?
 How can people get essential items through a digital mode?